paulldev/milestone-project-3/README.md

 ## Future features to implement

-- add user logins (covered in next course module).
+- add user logins (covered in next course modules).
 This will prevent users' recipes and ingredients being overwritten or deleted.

 ## Technologies used